george-hawkins/japanese/README.md

 They have a nice [blog post](https://blog.skritter.com/2021/05/the-ultimate-guide-to-japanese-stroke-order/) that provides a far more in-depth set of rules for stroke order than just the common simple top-to-bottom left-to-right rule.

-Aside: see this [StackExchange question](https://japanese.stackexchange.com/q/204/66028) about the stroke order of 右 and 左 for an example of how things aren't so simple (the first two answers are the most valuable).
-Or, even more basic, see the different stroke orders for mo in hiragana vs katakana, i.e. も vs モ.
+Aside: see this [Japanese StackExchange question](https://japanese.stackexchange.com/q/204/66028) about the stroke order of 右 and 左 for an example of how things aren't so simple (the first two answers are the most valuable).
+Or, even more basic, see the different stroke orders for mo in hiragana vs katakana, i.e. も vs モ (see [this](https://japanese.stackexchange.com/q/4149/66028) Japanese StackExchange answer and for a nice graphic showing the different orders, see the Wikipedia [Mo (kana) page](https://en.wikipedia.org/wiki/Mo_(kana))).

 See reviews [here](https://ltl-school.com/skritter-review/), [here](https://www.joyokanjikai.com/learning-japanese/skritter-review/) and [here](https://www.youtube.com/watch?v=5Pglt4az_N0) (the last is by _Robin MacPherson_ who's mentioned above).